DanielSchipfer/Netflix-Movies-and-Shows-Analysis/README.md

 Did the amount of imdb votes for movies or shows that are on Netflix change over the years?

 Kaniz: Is there a relationship between the number of votes and the movie or show rating?

+Abdelrahman: Do movies or shows on Netflix with older release years have more votes on IMDb ?